charalampidi-gabriella/cpe400/README.md

 ### `broadcast(message, sender="Server")`

-This function sends a message to all connected clients and stores it in the database with the a timestamp and the sender's username.
+This function is responsible for sending messages to all connected clients in the chat room.
+It appends the current timestamp to the provided message and the sender (set to "Server").
+It stores this message in the database table "messages" by entering a section protected by a lock (db_lock).
+After storing the message, it broadcasts it to all connected clients by iterating through the list of clients and sending the message using the send() method of their respective sockets.
+In case of any error during the message sending process, it prints an error message.

 #### Parameters